Tips & tricks: T-Slimx2

 The Control-IQ algorithm calculates insulin adjustments from the manually set basal rates and correction factors.
 Therefore, it is advisable to have these settings somewhere close to what you need.
 Your team should be easily able to help with this and you can point your team to this AID Study Day that includes a calculator for supporting getting the settings right from the start.

-Starting an AID system can be broken down into two parts.
-First, SURVIVE, then, THRIVE.
-You can download a guide on how to do this.
+Starting an AID system can be divided into two parts.

-How to Survive and Thrive Guide – (T-Slim x 2).
-If you want a more comprehensive onboarding resource (T-Slim x 2)
+You can download the How to Survive and Thrive Guide – (T-Slim x 2).
+There is also a more comprehensive onboarding resource if required (T-Slim x 2)

 Tips & tricks